Wilderness Skills Institute

 Wilderness and Wild & Scenic Rivers.

-2024 Session Descriptions and Recordings
+2025 Session Descriptions

 At the start of the field season, wilderness and river managers, field rangers, and partner organizations come together in each region to learn new skills, share experiences, and connect with one another as they work together to preserve wilderness character or the outstandingly remarkable values of wild & scenic rivers.
 These gatherings have various names – wilderness ranger academies, river ranger rendezvous, or the most common, wilderness skills institutes (WSIs).